Rookie Allard dominant as Rangers beat White Sox 4-0

 Rangers: RHP Jesse Chavez (right elbow impingement) will possibly have surgery to remove a bone spur.
 “He’s going to see doctor when we get back home and I think the possibility of getting that spur cleaned out is on the table,” general manager Jon Daniels said.
 “If that were to happen, he would not come back this year.
 He should be 100 percent for next year.”
 Chavez has been on the IL since Aug.
 13. … OF Hunter Pence (lower back tightness) was out of the lineup and not expected to play Sunday.
 He said the injury occurred Friday in the batting cage. … OF Joey Gallo (right wrist surgery) will have to play through pain if he returns this season, manager Chris Woodward said.
 “It’s a tolerance thing.
 He can’t hurt it anymore,” Woodward said.
 Gallo has been on the IL since July 24. … OF Nomar Mazara (left oblique strain) is taking swings as he nears a return from the IL.

-White Sox: OF Eloy Jiménez (right hip flexor soreness) returned as the designated hitter after he missed two games.
+White Sox: OF Eloy Jimenez (right hip flexor soreness) returned as the designated hitter after he missed two games.
 The team is easing him back onto the field.

 UP NEXT

-Rangers left-hander Brock Burke (0-0, 0.00 ERA) faces White Sox right-hander Reynaldo López (7-11, 5.25 ERA) on Sunday.
+Rangers left-hander Brock Burke (0-0, 0.00 ERA) faces White Sox right-hander Reynaldo Lopez (7-11, 5.25 ERA) on Sunday.
 Burke will make his second career start after throwing six scoreless innings Tuesday against the Angels.
-López is 3-3 with a 3.10 ERA in his last eight starts.
+Lopez is 3-3 with a 3.10 ERA in his last eight starts.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports